 Note the line that starts 'DHCP'.
 DHCP lets the central server tell your computer its network address, rather than you setting it up by hand.
 The major advantage of using DHCP is that once your connection is set up and working you do not need to change the configuration details if you move location - all you will need to do is let the IT Support Office know your new location and your IP address will be updated remotely.
 We recommend all machines are set to use DHCP, and that you should only enter static IP address information as a last resort.

-This guide describes how to set up Windows Vista or 7 machines, with notes about Mac, Unix and Linux.
+This guide describes how to set up Windows 7 or 10 machines, with notes about Mac, Unix and Linux.
 For other operating systems, you should consult their documentation.

-It is more than likely that the default configuration of Windows (Vista, 7 or 8) will just work, but if the computer has previously been configured differently then you may need to follow the following steps:
+It is more than likely that the default configuration of Windows (7, 8 or 10) will just work, but if the computer has previously been configured differently then you may need to follow the following steps:

 An easy test will be to open a web browser and open www.york.ac.uk.